Tale of the Destruction of the Rus' Land

-The Tale of the Destruction of the Russian Land (Note: Variations of the text's title in English include Tale of / Lay of / Discourse on the Destruction of the Russian Land.) (Слово ѡ погибели Рꙋскыꙗ земли (Note: Full title Tale of the Destruction of the Russian Land after the death of Grand Prince Yaroslav.)) is a text of Old East Slavic literature dating back to the 13th century and known from two manuscripts of the 15th and 16th centuries.
-It is a reflection on the Mongol invasion of Rus.
+The Tale of the Destruction of the Rus' Land (Note: Variations of the text's title in English include Tale of / Lay of / Discourse on the Destruction of the Rus' / Russian Land.
+Donald Ostrowski (2020) rendered it as Oration about the Ruin of the Rus' Land.) (Слово ѡ погибели Рꙋскыꙗ земли (Note: Full title Tale of the Destruction of the Rus' Land after the death of Grand Prince Yaroslav.)) is a text of Old East Slavic literature dating back to the 13th century and known from two manuscripts of the 15th and 16th centuries.
+It is a reflection on the Mongol invasion of Kievan Rus'.

 This is one of the most significant works in the Old East Slavic genre of the word, which is considered the forerunner of the essay genre.
 The text is not fully known, as only fragments of it have survived.

 Publication history

 The manuscript was published in 1892 by Khrisanf Mefodievich Loparev in St. Petersburg, but as early as 1878 this source was known to the Pskov archaeologist K. G. Evlentiev.
 On the back of the top cover of the binding of the collection containing the Tale of the Destruction of the Rus' Land, on 24 May 1878, he made a postscript: “NB A variety of Prologue.
 (Note: Slavic Synaxarium) It begins with the story of Daniel the prophet (with spaces for drawings) - without a beginning.
 This is the 1st tale.
 There are 22 tales in all - September, October, November and December, March, April, May.
-The last one, 22nd, Tale of the Destruction of the Russian Land, about the death of the Grand Prince Yaroslav (and the Life of Alexander Nevsky) - only the beginning and end, there is no middle, the sheets are torn out.
+The last one, 22nd, Tale of the Destruction of the Rus' Land, about the death of the Grand Prince Yaroslav (and the Life of Alexander Nevsky) - only the beginning and end, there is no middle, the sheets are torn out.
 Too bad, it is a great tale.
 16th century manuscript.
 Pskov."

 Two copies of the manuscript were found: one in Pskov-Pechersk, dating to the 15th century, and the other one in Riga, dating to the 16th century.